spring006/learngit/readme.txt

-git is a version control system. git is free software.
+git is a news version control system. git is free software.
+/**xin content*/
+git a news txt;